 When I got back home, I got a shower to get the blood off my neck… When my head hit the pillow, I was out.
 Hoping what just happened was a nightmare.

-The following day Oliver was labeled as missing until they found the dead kids then he wanted for murder.
-The police talked to me a few times, but I couldn’t rat him out… Not like they were going to believe me.
+The following day Oliver was labeled as missing until they found the dead kids, then he was wanted for murder.
+The police talked to me a few times, but I couldn’t rat him out… Not like they were going to believe me anyway.
 I still can’t believe it myself.

 It was that thing!
 It corrupted his mind and changed him!

-After high school and the murders, I lost weight and got out that town and straight into a college out of state.
+After high school and the murders, I lost weight, got out that town, and straight into a college out of state.
 Also, in college, a friend got me into MMA classes.

 ‘Hope you don’t see me around.’
 Well, Oliver, I will see you again.
 I’ll make sure of it!
 You protected me so many times, so it’s my turn to do the same!
 I’ll save you from that thing even if it kills me!
 But I’m not going down without a fight!